 - Connect volunteers to supporters

-Click to call can and does find its use in different types of supporter outreach campaigns.
+The click-to-call button can and does find its use in different types of supporter outreach campaigns.
 Agents simply have to log onto the campaign website or interface, and hit the call button to move through a contact list.
 Advocacy groups use this strategy to reach out to a large supporter base.

 Cases in point: